NThomTNg/wikiProject/README.md

 #Wiki project

-- Add in Nations page
-- Add in Locations page
-- Add in Religions page
-- Add in Events page - timeline
 - Add in History - List of historical sections
-- Add in a separate map section of the world
+- Add in a separate interactive map section of the world
+- Create and make more components
+- Stylish and universal styling of pages